barseghyanartur/django-anysearch-dsl/README.rst

-- Both ``elasticsearch`` and ``elasticsearch-dsl`` are optional dependencies (as well as ``opensearch-py`` and ``opensearch-dsl``) and are installed when instructed (like ``pip install django-elasticsearch-dsl[elasticsearch]`` or ``pip install django-elasticsearch-dsl[opensearch]``).
+- Both ``elasticsearch`` and ``elasticsearch-dsl`` are optional dependencies (as well as ``opensearch-py`` and ``opensearch-dsl``) and are installed when instructed (like ``pip install django-anysearch-dsl[elasticsearch]`` or ``pip install django-anysearch-dsl[opensearch]``).
 - ``anysearch`` is a required dependency.

-The plan is to stay in sync with the django-elasticsearch-dsl_, so if you're missing a feature or have a bugfix, please propose it in the upstream.
+The plan is to stay in sync with the django-anysearch-dsl_, so if you're missing a feature or have a bugfix, please propose it in the upstream.

 Versioning is kept in sync up to the ``build`` (in terms of Semantic versioning ``major.minor[.build[.revision]``), so version 7.2.2.x of this library would represent the version 7.2.2 of the upstream.

-This library does have the same namespace as ``django-elasticsearch-dsl``, thus you can't have both installed.
+This library is a drop-in replacement, it does have the same namespace as ``django-elasticsearch-dsl``, thus you can't have both installed.

 Due to complexities, no support for older versions of Elasticsearch (< 7.x) is provided (and will never be).